Gail Gilmore: Acting career

-While in the midst of her dancing career, Gilmore began an acting career in 1964 when she played in four television series: Mr. Novak, My Three Sons, Perry Mason, and Wagon Train.
+Amidst her dancing career, she began an acting career in 1964 when she played in four television series: Mr. Novak, My Three Sons, Perry Mason, and Wagon Train.
 On stage, she had the lead in the Ivar Theatre's production of Under the Yum Yum Tree in Hollywood.

-Between 1964 and 1965, Gilmore appeared in six movies leaving an indelible impression on fans of teenage drive-in movies.
+Between 1964 and 1965, Gilmore appeared in six movies.
 Gilmore co-starred with Elvis Presley twice, playing a vacationing coed in Girl Happy (1965) and a dancing gypsy in Harum Scarum (1965).
 She then frolicked on the seashores of sunny Southern California in The Girls on the Beach (1965) and Beach Ball (1965) before growing to gigantic proportions along with five other delinquent teenagers who terrorize Hainesville, California, in Village of the Giants (1965).
 After finishing on the set of The Loved One (1965), Gilmore met writer Terry Southern.
 Subsequently the couple left Hollywood in 1966 and lived together in New York City and later Connecticut.
 She remained Southern's companion until his death in 1995.